Chief Executive Officer, UVSheltron

 (a) The program shall be a pilot program.

-(b) Hospitals and health systems that were in the top 10 hospitals/health systems in the number of COVID patients treated in the state in calendar year 2021 and that have submitted letters of intent to utilize this technology to the Michigan department of health and human services by April 1, 2022, shall be given priority for allocations.
+(b) Hospitals and health systems that were in the top 10 hospitals/health systems in the number of COVID patients treated in the state in calendar year 2021 and that have submitted letters of intent to utilize this technology to the Michigan department of health and human services by April 1, 2022 shall be given priority.”

-Top 10 hospitals/health systems in the number of COVID patients treated in the state in calendar year 2021: UVSheltron projects the following healthcare networks are most likely to be in the population of the 10 hospitals in the number of COVID patients treated.
+UVSheltron projects the following healthcare networks are most likely to be in the population of to 10 hospitals in the number of COVID patients treated.

 Beaumont Health https://www.beaumont.org/home